 How is the Media Council funded?

-The bulk of the cost, which is primarily administrative and includes the salary of our part-time Executive Officer, is met by the members of the Media Working Group.
+The bulk of the cost, which is primarily administrative and includes the salary of our part-time Chief Executive Officer, is met by the members of the Media Working Group.
 Every other media outlet that supports the Media Council pays a nominal, annual fee that helps offset costs.
 The Council receives no government funding.

 What does 'self-regulation' actually mean?